 “You can't be serious.
 How's that possible?”

 Johann showed Elijah the two silver coins.
-Elijah had heard stories about money trees during his travels--and when he was a child his parents often complained about not having one—but he had never seen anyone produce money from a tree before.
+Elijah had heard stories about money trees during his travels—and when he was a child his parents often complained about not having one—but he had never seen anyone produce money from a tree before.

 “Johann, that's amazing!
 I have a few pennies at home.
 I think I'll bury one tonight and hope my soil is as good as yours.”
 The men both laughed and went on their way.
-Elijah rushed home to bury a penny, and Johann went home to bury his two silver coins--to save them for the time when they would be most useful.
+Elijah rushed home to bury a penny, and Johann went home to bury his two silver coins to save them for the time when they would be most useful.

-After Elijah arrived home and finished burying his penny, he said a prayer to Plutus and thanked him for his life as a peddler--a life that offered financial security and gave him many opportunities to meet and talk with the good people of the land.
+After Elijah arrived home and finished burying his penny, he said a prayer to Plutus and thanked him for his life as a peddler—a life that offered financial security and gave him many opportunities to meet and talk with the good people of the land.

-The next morning Elijah went outside to see if he had a new money tree.
+The next morning, Elijah went outside to see if he had a new money tree.
 Indeed he did.
-He plucked a leaf from the tree and it transformed into a silver coin.
+He plucked a leaf from the tree, and it transformed into a silver coin.
 A bright green leaf fully sprouted from where he had plucked the first leaf.
 He eagerly pulled off another leaf, and it too transformed into a silver coin.
-A leaf immediately regrew to replace the one that was removed.
+A leaf immediately replaced the one that was removed.
 Elijah again thanked Plutus and headed to the kingdom for the day's work.

 Meanwhile, Prince Cameron heard rumors about the money trees and approached Johann to inquire further.
 Johann told him truthfully what happened and included all the details necessary to grow a money tree.
 Johann's account was confirmed when the prince ran into Elijah later that day and received the same information.
 The prince decided he would like to have a money tree of his own.
 All he needed was one penny.
 He and his family were so rich that he didn't have any pennies.
-However, he found a dirty and disgusting peasant and was able to exchange one of his gold coins for a shiny new penny.
-Prince Cameron went home to his father's castle, and proceeded to do everything Johann and Elijah had done.
+However, he found a dirty peasant and was able to exchange one of his gold coins for a shiny, new penny.
+Prince Cameron went home to his father's castle and proceeded to do everything Johann and Elijah had done.

 The next morning, he had a money tree.
-He plucked 2000 leaves from the tree, put them into 20 bags, and hired 10 worthless peasants to carry them.
-Later that evening, Prince Cameron met with his friends and they entertained themselves late into the night by playing poker.
+He plucked two thousand leaves from the tree, put them into twenty bags, and hired ten worthless peasants to carry them.
+Later that evening, Prince Cameron met with his friends, and they entertained themselves late into the night by playing poker.
 He lost all his silver coins placing careless wagers, but his friends didn't mind, and neither did he.
-He knew that his tree was an excellent source of short-term financial growth, and would be able to regain his losses simply by pulling off more leaves.
+He knew that his tree was an excellent source of short-term financial growth and that he would be able to regain his losses simply by pulling off more leaves.

-The following day, the prince used the money from his tree to buy the castle being built in the West.
+The following day, the prince used the money from his tree to buy the castle being built in the west.
 He hired more workers to expedite its construction.
 When it was completed, he hired many filthy peasants to keep it clean and work the land surrounding it.
-He hired many servants to clean his bedroom--all of whom were female--but always fired them the next morning, before they even had a chance to eat breakfast.
+He hired many servants to clean his bedroom—all of whom were female—but always fired them the next morning before they even had a chance to eat breakfast.